-- Interactive shopping experience that pushes instant buy
+- An interactive shopping experience that pushes instant buy

-- Integrated with many apps such as tencent
+- Integrated with many apps in China, such as Tencent

-- Low requirements and entry cost for merchants
+- Low requirements and entry costs for merchants

-- The possibility to display your total amount of sales accross all selling channel
+- The possibility to display your total amount of sales across all selling channels in China

 - Not focusing on the high-priced items but those at lower prices